martinasladek/ms_net/content/project_info/proj_open_science/index.md

 type: project
 title: "PhD Psychology Students’ Perceptions, Understandings, and Experiences of Open Science"
 tags: ["open science"]
-abstract: Collins, L., Terry, J., Pownall, M., & Jones, A., Sladekova, M. Abstract
+abstract: Collins, L., Terry, J., Pownall, M., & Jones, A., Sladekova, M. A mixed-methods exploration of psychology PhD researchers' engagement in open science practices like open data, preregistration, or preprints, as well as the barriers they face when trying to adopt these practices.

 # Homepage is headless, other widget pages are not.
 headless: false